khantiRindani/evolution-graphql/README.md

 ## Description:

-This is a UI dashboard over Evolution Graph Dataset offering capabilities to realize similarity and origins between species.
+This repo contains web-apps over Evolution Graph Dataset offering capabilities to realize similarity and origins between species.

 Evolution of Species - studied by Darwin follows connected graph structure.
 Here, we've built the dataset on Neo4j using Species as nodes and Category linkage as relationships.
 For user ease, a JS/SCSS/bootstrap dashboard app is built over neo4j dataset.
+Also, graphql API server is setup for API support.

 ## Demo:

+### UI Dashboard:
 https://github.com/khantiRindani/evolution-graphql/assets/36477517/c89f8377-05c3-4c07-b52b-9a73485853f1

 ## Spec: